-What Happens When I Need A Tooth Extracted?
+What Happens When I Need a Tooth Extracted?

-If the tooth has broken off below the gum line, or if it is impacted, Dr. Zadeh may need to perform a second type of extraction called a surgical extraction.
-During a surgical tooth extraction, you will likely be given an IV based sedative to help you relax.
+If the tooth has broken off below the gumline, or if it is impacted, Dr. Zadeh may need to perform a second type of extraction called a surgical extraction.
+During a surgical tooth extraction, you will likely be given an IV-based sedative to help you relax.
 When you are relaxing comfortably, Dr. Zadeh will then make a small incision in the gum and remove the tooth.

 These activities have been shown to help the healing process and likely give you a much needed break from the stresses of life.
 Once your gums have healed after your dental extraction, you will be able to choose from one of several options to replace your tooth.
 The most basic option is a dental bridge, which is a dental appliance that is attached to the adjacent teeth.

-Are There Other Alternatives To Bridges and Dentures After a Tooth Extraction?
+Are There Other Alternatives to Bridges and Dentures After a Tooth Extraction?